Demagogue: Adolf Hitler (1889–1945)

 The most famous demagogue of modern history, Adolf Hitler, first attempted to overthrow the Bavarian government not with popular support but by force in a failed putsch in 1923.
 While in prison, Hitler chose a new strategy: to overthrow the government democratically, by cultivating a mass movement.
+(Note: writes: "He had explained the new tactics to one of his henchmen, Karl Ludecke, while still in prison: 'When I resume active work, it will be necessary to pursue a new policy.
+Instead of working to achieve power by armed coup, we shall have to hold our noses and enter the Reichstag against the Catholic and Marxist deputies.
+If outvoting them takes longer than outshooting them, at least the result will be guaranteed by their own constitution. … Sooner or later we shall have a majority—and after that, Germany.'")
 Even before the putsch, Hitler had rewritten the Nazi party's platform to consciously appeal to the lower classes of Germany, appealing to their resentment of wealthier classes and calling for German unity and increased central power.
+(Note: writes "A good many paragraphs of the party program were obviously merely a demagogic appeal to the mood of the lower classes when they were in bad straits… Point 11, for example, demanded abolition of incomes unearned by work; Point 12, the nationalization of trusts… Point 18 demanded the death penalty for traitors, usurers, and profiteers.")
 Hitler was delighted by the instant increase in popularity.

 While Hitler was in prison, the Nazi party vote had fallen to one million, and it continued to fall after Hitler was released in 1924 and began rejuvenating the party.
 For the next several years, Hitler and the Nazi party were generally regarded as a laughingstock in Germany, no longer taken seriously as a threat to the country.
 The prime minister of Bavaria lifted the region's ban on the party, saying, "The wild beast is checked.
 We can afford to loosen the chain."

 In 1929, with the start of the Great Depression, Hitler's populism started to become effective.
 Hitler updated the Nazi party's platform to exploit the economic distress of ordinary Germans: repudiating the Versailles Treaty, promising to eliminate corruption, and pledging to provide every German with a job.
 In 1930, the Nazi party went from 200,000 votes to 6.4 million, making it the second-largest party in Parliament.
 By 1932, the Nazi party had become the largest in Parliament.
 In early 1933, Hitler was appointed Chancellor.
 He then exploited the Reichstag fire to arrest his political opponents and consolidate his control of the army.
 Within a few years, enjoying democratic support from the masses, Hitler took Germany from a democracy to a total dictatorship.